 The food you eat at Christmas may still depend on where you live in the country, or where you came from originally.
 But here, too, homogenisation has set in, due in no small part to the uniform offerings of the department stores and the ready availability of convenience foods.
 Few have time to salt their own hams or stuff their own pork sausages nowadays.

 Holiday leave over Christmas and the New Year is fairly long, usually extending a week into January.
 Once Christmas Eve is over, a series of enjoyable − or, in some cases, dutiful − visits to friends and relatives ensues.

 Swedes often travel many a mile during the holiday period.
-Christmas Day with the Anderssons, Boxing Day with the Johanssons and a week’s skiing in the mountains with the Svenssons.
+Christmas Day with the Anderssons, Boxing Day with the Johanssons, quite a few also go for a week of skiing in the mountains with the Svenssons.

 Perhaps Christmas celebrations are more diverse than ever nowadays.
-Present-day family constellations, comprising ex-wives and ex-husbands, children from marriages old and new, newly acquired relatives and mothers-in-law are all included in the festivities.
+Present-day family constellations, comprising ex-wives and ex-husbands, children from marriages old and new, newly acquired relatives and parents-in-law are all included in the festivities.